Brazil judge rejects jailed ex-president Lula's appeal on election ban

 The charges also allege that his political party received 10 million reais from Odebrecht for its 2014 election campaign, in which he ran as Rousseff's vice president.

 Temer has already dodged two attempts to impeach him in the past year, and has the lowest popularity rating of any president in Brazilian history.
-Corruption has become a key theme in the presidential elections, scheduled to take place on October 7.
+Corruption has become a key theme in the presidential elections, the first round of which are scheduled to take place on October 7.